lgautier/mashing-pumpkins/README.md

 ## Why Minhash sketches ?

 Bottom-sketches (Minhash sketches) are samples of the elements present in a set.
-In the context of genomics, this can mean the k-mers present in a genome, or in the reads from a sequencing assay, and they have been shown to be useful to measure similarity between genomes[1].
+In the context of genomics, this can mean the k-mers present in a genome (called "k-shingles" in MinHash-related litterature), or in the reads from a sequencing assay, and they have been shown to be useful to measure similarity between genomes[1].

 Sampling subsequences from genome sequences or sequence assays has also been demonstrated to be a very efficient approach to identify DNA sequences of unknown origin[2], both in terms of accuracy and in